 Weight management | No | Off label |

-Dosages can vary for each individual.
-Many factors go into what strength and form of medication your doctor prescribes you.
-Prescribers consider personal factors like your current medical history and your age.
-Strattera is dosed based on the patient’s weight for children under 70kg, while those over 70kg and adults are usually prescribed 40 to 100 mg of Strattera.
-For Adderall, a patient is usually prescribed 5 to 10 mg daily.
-Only in rare cases will it be necessary to exceed 40 mg/day.
+Dosages can vary depending on personal factors like current medical history and age.
+Strattera is dosed based on weight for children under 70kg, while prescribers recommend 40 to 100 mg for those over 70kg and adults.
+For Adderall, a typical dose is five to 10 mg daily, and dosages only exceed 40 mg in rare cases.

-Strattera is offered in seven different strengths, all in capsules.
-The right strength for an individual is determined by the diagnosis, age of the patient, and weight (in the case of Strattera).
-Strattera only comes as an immediate-release tablet,.
-For children under 70 kg, the dosage is based on their weight, while those above 70kg take 40 to 100 mg.
-Strattera may take one or two weeks for a patient to see the full effects.
+Strattera comes in capsules with seven different strengths.
+The right strength for an individual depends on their diagnosis, age, and weight.
+Strattera only comes as an immediate-release tablet.
+Strattera may take one or two weeks before patients see the full effects.

 - 10 milligrams (mg) oral capsule